hochwagenlab/ChIPseq_functions/ChIPseq_Pipeline_v4/README.md

   - ChIP vs ChIP analysis is identified as ChvCh.

 ## ERROR/OUTPUT FILES
-- The pipeline automatically makes two error/output files that cannot be removed _ out how to remove yet.
+- The pipeline automatically makes two error/output files that cannot_ be removed.
 Both should be essentially empty at all times.
 One
   (closing_ChIPseq_$JOBID.out) will go to /scratch/$USER and the other (slurm_$JOBID.out)
   will go to the working directory where you submit the job.
 - The pipeline will initially make a /scratch/$USER/MACS2_pipeline_$CHIP.txt.